Brad Jacobs: Men's career

+2008–2022: Northern Ontario

-Jacobs was then picked up to play for his uncle, Al Harnden, with Jacobs throwing last rocks on the team.
+Jacobs first started in his men's career playing for his uncle, Al Harnden, with Jacobs throwing last rocks on the team.
 The team finished 5–6 at the 2007 Tim Hortons Brier.
 Jacobs participated in the 2008 Tim Hortons Brier as an alternate for another uncle, Eric Harnden.
 In 2008, Jacobs formed his own team with his cousins (Eric's sons) E. J. Harnden and Ryan Harnden as well as Caleb Flaxey.
 The team won the Northern Ontario provincial title in 2010, qualifying for the 2010 Tim Hortons Brier where they made the playoffs, the first team from Northern Ontario to do that since the 1993 Labatt Brier.
 Jacobs' team represented Northern Ontario again at the 2011 Tim Hortons Brier, where they finished with a 7–4 record, out of the playoffs.
-The team went to the Brier again in 2012, where they finished 5–6.
+The following season, during the semifinal of The Dominion 2012 Northern Ontario Men's Curling Championship, Jacobs and team scored a rare eight-ender, in the sixth end to win the game 14–3.
+The team would go on to win the Northern Ontario championship and go to the Brier again in 2012, where they finished 5–6.
 The following year at the 2013 Tim Hortons Brier, they became the first team from Northern Ontario to win the Brier since 1985.
 The win gave them the right to represent Canada at the 2013 Ford World Men's Curling Championship.
 At the Worlds, Jacobs skipped the Canadian team to a silver medal, losing to Sweden's Niklas Edin in the final.
-However, his team was able to win their first international championship at the 2014 Winter Olympics, winning 9–3 in the men's final over Great Britain.
+Jacobs got another chance to represent Canada the next year, going undefeated and winning the 2013 Canadian Olympic Curling Trials to represent Canada at the 2014 Winter Olympics.
+There, Team Jacobs won their first international championship, defeating Great Britain's David Murdoch 9–3 in the final.
+Jacobs curled 95% in the gold medal game.